Keeping Your Aid

 Maximum Time Frame (MTF)

-- You may only enroll in required courses needed to complete your program plan.
+- You may only enroll in courses required to complete your program plan.

 - You must complete your program plan before you reach 150% of the credits needed to